-If you want to know how to apply guitar scale modes into your playing, then you’ve come to the right place.
-But first, you have to know what mode is.
+If you want to know how to apply guitar scale modes to your playing, then you’ve come to the right place.
+But first, you have to know what a mode is.

 Understanding guitar scale modes is one of the most difficult concepts for most guitarists who are new to music theory.
 So before you get a proper introduction to guitar scale modes, make sure to understand what modes are and how they are created.

-If you haven’t had any background from playing guitar scale modes, then you have to start learning how to play them.
+If you haven’t had any background in playing guitar scale modes, then you have to start learning how to play them.

 The hardest part of playing guitar scale modes is the names.
 Let’s face it, memorizing gives most guitar players a headache.
 But the reason why most guitarists find memorizing a difficult task is because they remember the scales according to the notes.

 A mode is a diatonic scale that has 7 notes.
 The function of these notes is the starting point, which is commonly known as the root or tonic.

 In general, there are seven types of modes and all of them are named after the Greeks.
 These modes are Ionian mode, Dorian mode, Phrygian mode, Lydian mode, Mixolydian mode, Aeolian mode, and Locrian mode.

 Although these modes can be quite hard to memorize, still you should learn how to play guitar scales like these as they can add vocabulary to your soloing.